 The term “lo-fi” is an abbreviation for “low fidelity,” and it’s applied to music that is recorded with low quality to achieve certain sensations, mainly nostalgia.
 In the 90s it was used to label some artists of the alternative rock scene, to the point of becoming a cool tag, although it was more due to budget constraints than for aesthetic reasons.

 There’s definitely a nostalgic air that sets apart the lo-fi style, fueled by different musical genres, including hip-hop, funk, jazz, and electro, to round off that relaxing chill-out groove.
 The focus isn’t commercial but fundamentally emotional, of state of mind.
-Most of the lo-fi tunes are instrumentals, built on boom-bap beats and garnished with samples of ambient sounds to evoke positive feelings.
-Another feature of lo-fi is how it’s usually reproduced via YouTube, in harmonious communion with anime illustrations and looping gifs.
+Most of these songs are instrumentals, built on boom-bap beats and garnished with samples of ambient sounds to evoke positive feelings.
+Another feature is how it’s usually reproduced via YouTube, in harmonious communion with anime illustrations and looping gifs.

 Creative songwriting is never the same and has the hallmarks of each place.
 And that’s why Mexican lo-fi has become something magical and unique.
 To account for this, we are going to start by diving into the tracks of Palmasur, one of the pioneering projects of the local scene.
 There we can trace typical sounds of everyday life in the Mexican streets, such as the bread vendors, the subway, or the radio with its old traditional music.

-“Palmasur is a project that combines lo-fi music with the Mexican worldview to connect with people and generate cultural identity,” tells its main producer, Chema Rodríguez.
-“We believe that each moment or each place, however small or simple it may seem, can tell a great story.
+“Palmasur is a project that combines lo-fi music with the Mexican worldview to connect with people and generate cultural identity,”tells its main producer, Chema Rodríguez, originally from the state of Puebla.“We believe that each moment or each place, however small or simple it may seem, can tell a great story.
 There, a Mexico of the past is represented, and that generally causes nostalgia.”

 Palmasur emerged during the pandemic times, in mid-2020, with a track titled “Lo-Fi Para Pasar la Cuarentena en Tu Ranchito”.
 “That was the first one I did, and maybe that’s why it’s the most special,” says Chema.
 “My family actually lives on a small ranch, and at that time I was very far from them.
 Although lo-fi points to nostalgia, what I wanted most was to remember my family, so when I made this song I knew I had to go in that direction.”